drpandaa/Project-Web/README.md

 This is a group project for (Web Technology and Security) in Imam Abdulrahman bin faisal University

 Our gruop:
-Ammar Amin
+Ammar Amin,
-Yazed Alghuraibi
+Yazed Alghuraibi,
-Ahmad Al-Ghamdi
+Ahmad Al-Ghamdi,
-Khalid Al-Mutairi
+Khalid Al-Mutairi,
-Faisal Bakhurji
+Faisal Bakhurji,
-Murtadha Alhussain
+Murtadha Alhussain.

 This project is basically a website that stores information about a video game in a database.
 Users can request adding games and view the information about the game such as, game name, game description,